Computer Delivery of Educational Material

 The delivery of instructional material and information through a computer has two major goals.
-One is that it can either replace a textbook through the use of online documentation.
-The other goal is to replace or supplement the instructor through the use of computer-based training (CBT), web-based training (WBT), or Intranet-based training.
+One is that it can either replace a textbook using online documentation.
+The other goal is to replace or supplement the instructor using computer-based training (CBT), web-based training (WBT), or Intranet-based training.
 A third formonline helpis a combination of the two.

 Many commercial software manufacturers have replaced written documentation with an online version.
 The most common program for distributing online documentation is Adobe Acrobat.
 Online documents can look just like the hardcopy document, but they can also include hyperlinks and jumps.

 A major disadvantage of providing class material this way is the difficulty in reading extensive material off the computer monitor.

 The delivery of education material in the form of a CBT can replace classroom instruction.
 A CBT is often used when workers must be trained in distance locations or when students want to learn at home.
 It requires the learner to have access to a computer with a CD-ROM player.